pdcastano/mean-ng6/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment on Heroku

+Run `npm run start` for run Node.js server and set `postinstall` script to build angular app.

 ## Running unit tests